devopness/devopness/docs/billing-and-plans/cancel-active-paid-plan.md

 ---
-title: Cancel Active Paid Subcription Plan
+title: Cancel Active Subcription Plan
 intro: Sometimes the project needs may change and the current active plan does not fit your project needs.
-Cancel your currentactive plan to ensure you will not be charged further.
+Cancel your currently active plan to ensure you will no longer be charged on that plan.
 links:
     overview:
     quickstart: